shenyunhang/AutoSendMail/README.md

 sendmail.py -c your-command
 ```

-Or you can specify the log file:
+You can also specify the log file:
 ```bash
 sendmail.py -c your-command -l your-log
 ```